 Anesthetize the parabionts by intraperitoneal injection of 20 g/L 2,2,2-tribromoethanol to each mouse at a concentration of 0.1 mL/10 g.

+Fix the donor mice in a Venous visual-mouse tail fixator.

 Rub the caudal veins in the flank of one of the parabiont’s tail with a cotton ball soaked in 70−75% alcohol to clean the tail and dilate the blood vessels.

-Hold a 2.5 mL syringe (No. 5 needle) containing glucose in the right hand and keep the needle parallel to the vein (less than 15°).
+Hold a 1.0 mL syringe containing glucose in the right hand and keep the needle parallel to the vein (less than 15°).

 Insert the needle at a position approximately 2−4 cm from the tail tip.